Kei Satō: Provenance

 In his early days as an actor, before his success in The Human Condition, he supported himself by producing gariban hand-written mimeographs, and he maintained his interest in hand-printing to the end of his life.

 In 1981 he appeared in the film Daydream performing an unsimulated sex scene with actress Kyoko Aizome.
 The involvement of a mainstream actor in a hardcore film made good press coverage and brought audiences to the theater "in droves".

+Due to his physical condition, he began to refrain from working after the age of 80.
+He died at 4:19 p.m. on May 2, 2010 at a hospital in Tokyo due to pneumonia at the age of 81.